-To date, the Torres Strait Regional Authority (TSRA), in partnership with relevant local Councils, Queensland and Australian Government departments and several research organisations, has undertaken a number of activities to support Torres Strait Islanders to make informed decisions about adaptation to sea level rise and other climate change impacts in implementing the 2010-2013 Strategy.
+To date, the Torres Strait Regional Authority (TSRA), in partnership with relevant local Councils, Queensland and Australian Government departments, has undertaken a number of activities to support Torres Strait Islanders to make informed decisions about adaptation to sea level rise and other climate change impacts in implementing the 2010-2013 Strategy.
 However, much of this effort will be lost if funding does not support continued implementation of the strategic priorities identified in this 2014-2018 Strategy.